SEND Information Report 2023-2024

 Who to contact

-Where students or parents have concerns, in the first instance they should contact the Learning Mentor.
+Where students have concerns, in the first instance they should contact the Learning Mentor.
 The Learning Mentor will then inform the Assistant Headteacher / SENDCo, Mr. Briggs.

 Surrey’s Local Offer is available here: https://www.surreylocaloffer.org.uk

 The kinds of SEND that are provided for:

 The SEND Code of Practice specifies four areas of SEND and the school uses the same terminology.
 They are:

 Students may have needs that include more than one area of SEND.
 Our task will be to consider the individual needs of the child and ensure that the best outcomes for that student are achieved through the best possible support.
 The SENDCo is also available for contact, by appointment, by parents who are concerned about their child’s progress or who may believe their child may meet the SEND criteria.

 Arrangements for consulting parents of children with SEND and involving them in their child’s education

 At Merstham Park School, we believe in developing strong home-school links and parents are welcome to make an appointment to speak to the SENDCo, should they have concerns about the overall progress of their child.